WizGo

 1. Upload the image — click the upload area or drag the file in.
 Supports PNG / JPG / WebP.
 Images are processed locally and never uploaded.

-2. Type the watermark text — state the purpose and recipient explicitly, e.g. "For X Bank mortgage application only" or "For example.com ICP filing only".
+2. Type the watermark text — state the purpose and recipient explicitly, e.g. "For Acme Bank mortgage application only" or "For 123 Main St rental application 2026".
 The more specific, the harder to misuse.

-3. Adjust style — pick a layout (tile is most crop-resistant), color (red/gray for filings), size, opacity and rotation.
+3. Adjust style — pick a layout (tile is most crop-resistant), color (red for strong emphasis, gray for a subtler mark), size, opacity and rotation.
 Preview updates live.

-4. Download PNG — click the download button to save locally, or use "Copy image" to paste straight into chat or email.
+4. Download PNG — click the download button to save locally, or use "Copy image" to paste straight into email or chat.

 FAQ